• Chef Recipes

 This is definitely one of those recipes that can be adjusted and changed in all kinds of ways.

 • Spicy - You can give this some heat with any ingredients.
-You can add dried chili flakes, chili garlic sauce, sriracha, or your choice of fresh hot chilis in with the aromatics step.
+You can add red pepper flakes, chili garlic sauce, sriracha, or your choice of fresh hot chilis in with the aromatics step.

 • Meat - If vegan or vegetarian is not your style, any kind of meat will go with this very easily, whether on the side, or in it.
 Just stir fry or cook the meat however you decide separately.
 You can also stir fry it in the same pan to about ¾ of the way done, remove, cook the rest of the recipe, and then add it back to the end to finish cooking.